philippeitis/cpsc312-project/README.md

 Our POC demonstrates our ability to define and search a knowledge-base of sample functions (such as print()), create a chain or path of functions and apply scoring algorithms to prioritize the most relevant search results.
 It also demonstrates the usage of DCGs to parse user input and subsequently define functions and options via the CLI.

 It allows the user to:
-1. Define functions, including their signatures and documentation, via [JSON files](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/master/prolog/function/serde.pl), [a REST API](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/479d50a2478b6956c5739aef7fd6b25e90924512/prolog/server.pl#L79), [or command line input](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/479d50a2478b6956c5739aef7fd6b25e90924512/prolog/main.pl#L238).
-These functions can be specified with generic arguments.
+1. Define functions (with documentation), types, and traits (eg. Haskell typeclasses), via [JSON files](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/master/prolog/function/serde.pl), [a REST API](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/479d50a2478b6956c5739aef7fd6b25e90924512/prolog/server.pl#L79), [or command line input](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/479d50a2478b6956c5739aef7fd6b25e90924512/prolog/main.pl#L238).
+Functions and types support generic arguments, allowing for the definition of complex type systems.
 2. Test that individual functions have a [particular set of features](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/master/prolog/func_constraints.pl), and [sort said functions with a computed score](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/479d50a2478b6956c5739aef7fd6b25e90924512/prolog/search.pl#L58).
 3. Generate a [sequence of functions](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/479d50a2478b6956c5739aef7fd6b25e90924512/prolog/search.pl#L15) which can transform a provided set of inputs into a provided set of outputs, and satisfy a [provided set of path-specific constraints](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project/blob/master/prolog/path_constraints.pl).

 For usage details, and a more specific overview of the CLI/Rest API, go to `How to test and run the code: Prolog`.
 A high level description of the modules in the prolog directory is provided below.

 This represents the core functionality our product aims to provide:
-1. a user interface where users can easily define new functions and perform searches over the knowledge base, using constraints to find the most appropriate functions
+1. a user interface where users can easily define new functions, types, and traits, and perform searches over the knowledge base, using constraints to find the most appropriate functions
 2. A REST API, which allows any IDE or any language to easily provide powerful search functionality over any codebase with minimal effort

 We were already confident that Prolog's search features and easy to extend knowledge base would make it very easy to define functions and search them.